savaslabs/savaslabs.github.io/_work/mit-press.md

 ### Drupal development and code cleanup

-Since 2014, Savas has refactored substantial portions of the MIT Press Drupal codebase for improved security, usability, and performance.
-To guarantee a reliable and maintainable site for years to come, Savas developers phased out fragile custom code, replacing it with Drupal APIs and refactoring the way the huge amount of content within the site is handled.
-Savas developers added new functionalities to the site, enhancing the user experience and making it easier for content editors to do their jobs.
+Since 2014, Savas refactored substantial portions of the MIT Press Drupal codebase for improved security, usability, and performance.
+To guarantee a reliable and maintainable site for years to come, Savas developers phased out fragile custom code, replacing it with coding standards complaint code utilizing the Drupal API, and re-organizing the way the content within the site is rendered.

+Savas developers added new functionality to the site, enhancing the user experience and making it easier for content editors to do their jobs.
 Savas has also been responsible for resolving numerous permissions issues and other bugs that had previously hindered site maintainers.

 During the development process, Savas brought existing code up to standards, increasing maintainability and functionality.